dCache/dcache/docs/TheBook/src/main/markdown/install.md

 [dCacheDomain/poolmanager]
 ```

-[dCacheDomain] defines a domain called dCacheDomain.
-In this example
+The line `[dCacheDomain]` defines a domain called *dCacheDomain*.
+In
-only one domain is defined.
-All the services are running in that
+this example only one domain is defined.
+All the services are running
-domain.  [dCacheDomain/admin] declares that the admin service is to be
+in that domain.
+The line `[dCacheDomain/admin]` declares that an
-run in the dCacheDomain domain.
+instance of the *admin* service will run in the *dCacheDomain* domain.

-Example:
-This is an example for the **mylayout.conf** file of a single node
+The following is an example layout file for a single node dCache with
-dCache with several domains.
+six domains.

 ```ini
 [dCacheDomain]